 YURI GOGOTSI / SCIENCE PHOTO LIBRARY YURI GOGOTSI / SCIENCE PHOTO LIBRARY

 Graphite crystals.
-Coloured scanning electron micrograph (SEM) of graphite polyhedral crystals (GPCs, purple) growing in a pore of glassy carbon.
-Rod-shaped crystals and nanotubes (green) are also seen.
-These crystals are an unusual form of carbon, found in the pores of industrial glassy carbon, grown under hydrothermal conditions of high temperature and pressure.
-Extremely thin, needle-like carbon nanotubes develop into the highly ordered crystals.
+Coloured scanning electron micrograph (SEM) of graphite polyhedral crystals (GPCs) growing in a pore of glassy carbon (green).
+A rod-shaped crystal (purple) is seen, with two large polyhedral crystals (brown) behind it.
+These crystals are an unusual form of carbon found in the pores of industrial glassy carbon, grown under hydrothermal conditions of high temperature and pressure.
+Extremely thin, needle-like carbon nanotubes develop into these highly ordered crystals.
 Larger GPCs could find applications in nanotechnology for their high electrical conductivity, strength and chemical stability.
-Magnification: x5800 at 6x7cm size.
+Magnification: x5900 at 6x7cm size.

 Model release not required.
 Property release not required.